Religious Foundation of the School

 The Benefice comprises the Parishes of Billinghay, Martin, North Kyme, South Kyme and Walcott.
-The vicar of the Carr Dyke Group of Churches is the Rev’d Mike Rose who can be contacted on 01526 861746.
-Their website is www.cardykeparishes.org
+The curate of the Carr Dyke Group of Churches is the Rev’d Helen Eke.

-We as a whole school attend the church for services at Harvest, Christmas, Easter and at the end of the school year.
-Once a year we also have Holy Communion service at church.
+We, as a whole school, attend the church for services at Harvest, Christmas, Easter and at the end of the school year.
+Once a year we also have a Holy Communion service at church.
 Other visits to the church are made by different year groups for example to explore a wedding service or a baptism.

 The Diocese of Lincoln’s website www.lincoln.anglican.org provides information about the ministry and mission of the Church of England in Lincolnshire.